 Unfortunately, that wasn’t the case.

-Though the steroids helped make the Crohn’s symptoms “a tiny bit better,” according to Courtney, the trade-offs were nowhere near worth it.
+Though the steroids helped make her Crohn’s symptoms “a tiny bit better,” according to Courtney, the trade-offs were nowhere near worth it.
 The steroids caused her to gain weight rapidly — 20 pounds in six weeks on a 5’2” frame — and she felt “self-conscious and sick and unhappy with my life.”
 She knew, on some deep inner level, that this wasn’t as good as she could feel.
-“Doing the western medicine route alone didn’t help me,” Courtney says.
+“Doing the Western medicine route alone didn’t help me,” Courtney says.

 Though she was majoring in wellness at college, it hadn’t occurred to her up until that point that she could apply what she was learning to herself.
 Suddenly she felt a spark of possibility: “If this works for healthy people,” she asked herself, “why wouldn’t it work for me?”
 For the first time, she entertained the possibility that she could treat Crohn’s disease naturally.

 As her diet began to have beneficial effects, she also began working with a holistic nurse practitioner.
-Together, they incorporated supplements into Courtney’s treatment and worked on healing her gut, and began to see more progress through their collaboration.
+Together, they incorporated supplements into Courtney’s treatment and worked on healing her gut, and she began to see more progress through their collaboration.

-With the help of her mentor, Jessica Flanigan, and Flanigan’s book The Loving Diet, she began working on shifting her mindset toward her disease, looking at it as a teacher, something to learn from, rather than something to battle with.
+With the help of her mentor, Jessica Flanigan, and Flanigan’s book The Loving Diet, Courtney began working on shifting her mindset toward her disease, looking at it as a teacher, something to learn from, rather than something to battle with.
 She began doing yoga, tapping, and deep breathing, and says that the results completely changed her life.
 At the same time, she shifted her diet more solidly to 100% plant-based.

 Her efforts paid off.

 In 2016, Courtney had her first-ever colonoscopy that came back completely clean.
-That’s when she told her doctor, once again, that she wanted to be off the medication.
+That’s when she told her doctor, once again, that she wanted to be off medication completely.
 The doctor disagreed, and didn’t believe that any of Courtney’s diet changes had made any difference.
 But, Courtney observed, she was the only person in the infusion room — where everyone was on the same drugs as her — who didn’t have any symptoms.
 Clearly something was working.

 The recovery story above is anecdotal and specific to this particular individual.
 Please note that this is not medical advice, and that not all treatments and approaches mentioned will work for everyone.